 - Live Charts – Provides data-rich visual patterns of the live charts to help you explore and understand the real-time data.

-- Tableau Blueprint – Provides you a methodology to create a data-driven organization.
-Right from analytics strategy to maintenance and support you get an entire plan before implementing.
+- Tableau Blueprint – Provides you with a methodology to create a data-driven organization.
+Right from analytics strategy to maintenance and support you get an entire plan before implementing it.

 Pros of Tableau: